MITC Mindfulness Courses

 Pre-course information and ground rules

-The course is structured so that each week builds upon the last.
-Together we will be exploring, through structured exercises and homework, the experience of Mindfulness.
+Our courses are structured so that each week builds upon the last.
+Together we will be exploring, through exercises and homework, the experience of Mindfulness.
 You will be learning to use a set of “tools” that you can use to build your own practice.

 A feature of the course is the invitation to describe, share and discuss our experiences of practice.
 In this way we can learn from each other and understand both the similarities and the differences that exist.
 This is often a novel experience for people, so be patient with yourself and others as we try to find the words to describe our interior experience.